-A little more than ten percent (10 percent) of the cultural workforce identifies as disabled, which is slightly higher than the percentage identifying as disabled from the general LA County population.
+Ten percent (10%) of the cultural workforce identifies as disabled, which is slightly higher than the percentage identifying as disabled in the general Los Angeles County population.

-LA County cultural organizations engage LGBTQ workers: Sixteen (16) percent of respondents identify as Lesbian, Gay, Bi-Sexual, Transgender, or Queer.
+The LGBTQ community appears to be well represented in the arts and cultural workforce.
+Sixteen percent (16%) of respondents identify as Lesbian, Gay, Bi-Sexual, Transgender, or Queer.